KasperskyLab/Kaspresso/README.md

     }
 }
 ```
-As we mentioned Kakao and Kautomator offer almost identical API to work.
-So, a developer doesn't feel the difference while they write a test and use Espresso or UiAutomator under the hood. <br>
+Since Kakao and Kautomator provide almost identical APIs, you don’t have to care about what is under the hood of your tests, either Espresso or UI Automator.
+With Kaspresso, you write the same tests for both.

-Please, read about [Kakao](/wiki/01_Wrapper_over_Espresso.md) and [Kautomator](/wiki/02_Wrapper_over_UiAutomator.md) in details.
+Read about [Kakao](/wiki/01_Wrapper_over_Espresso.md) and [Kautomator](/wiki/02_Wrapper_over_UiAutomator.md) in details.

-But, the existance of only suitable Kotlin DSL wrappers over libraries doesn't help to correlate your test with the test-case
-on which this test is based.
-Also, the long test often transforms into an inseparable code wall.
-It's a problem.
+However, Kakao and Kautomator themselves don't help you to see the relation between the test and the corresponding test case.
+Also, a long test often becomes a giant piece of code that is impossible to split into smaller parts.
-That's why we have created an additional Kotlin DSL allowing you to make the perception of your test at absolutely another level.<br>
+That's why we have created an additional Kotlin DSL that allows you to read your test more easily.

-Please, observe the code below:
+See the example below:

 ```kotlin
 @Test
 fun shouldPassOnNoInternetScanTest() =